- Measuring Growth

 Between one standard error above and one standard error below

-Evidence that the teacher's students made growth as expected.
+Evidence that students made growth as expected.

 More than one standard error below